sergei-mironov/litrepl/README.md

 ------------

 **LitREPL** is a VIM plugin and a Python library for Litrate programming and code evaluation right inside the editor.
+LaTex and Markdown formats are supported.

 <img src="./demo.gif" width="400"/>